Shark Tank Cast

 - First “office” was in a church crypt

-- Set world records in boating, ballooning, amphibious vehicle, and kite surfing
+- World records in boating, ballooning, amphibious vehicle, kite surfing

 - First person to fly a balloon over Mount Everest—he had taken a wrong turn